alenazhangg/due-calculator/README.md

 Users can also view full reports of dues assessed per year and dues assessed for a specific member.
 <img src= /images/fullreport.png width="600">
 <img src= /images/memberduesassessed.png width="600"><br />
-For more information behind the calculation of dues assessed per component, please refer to the Eclipse source code of the project `DueCalculator/src/`.
+For more information behind the calculation of dues assessed per component, please refer to the Eclipse source code of the project at `DueCalculator/src/`.
 <br /><br />

 The `DueCalculator.jar` is a runnable JAR file of the application.
 It scans in `duesData.txt`, a file of membership information used to calculate dues.